 I looked around at the rest of the worker bees, and they too had glistened eyes.
 It was all so breathtaking in its southern simplicity.

-3 weeks later, and I could not give you one characteristic of the wedding party, what the pastor said, or be able to pick any of them out of a lineup, but I will never forget how that event made me feel.
+Three weeks later, and I could not give you one characteristic of the wedding party, what the pastor said, or be able to pick any of them out of a lineup.
+But I will never forget how that event made me feel.
 How surprisingly moved I was by this experience with complete strangers.